 Patient Financial Services Glossary of Terms

-Scott & White Healthcare System makes every effort to assist you with your billing questions.
+Baylor Scott & White Health makes every effort to assist you with your billing questions.

 Account Number — A unique number that is assigned to you each time you visit the hospital.

-Adjustment — A portion of your hospital bill that is adjusted in accordance to the contract between Scott & White Healthcare and your insurance company.
+Adjustment — A portion of your hospital bill that is adjusted in accordance to the contract between Baylor Scott & White Health and your insurance company.

 Amount Not Covered — The bill amount that the insurance company will not pay.
 It may include deductibles, coinsurances, and charges for non-covered services.
 For example, a non-covered charge could be food trays for visitors, personal grooming supplies, take-home supplies, and private rooms.